chetchopra/LearnReactNative/README.md

 ## Usage

-1. Clone or fork the repo
+1. Clone or fork the repository

 2. Run `npm install` to install all the needed dependencies to the node_modules folder